 Create a More Nutritious Thai Hummus with Pumpkin

 I’ve also added pumpkin to this hummus recipe for 2 reasons.
 First, pumpkin is delicious and full of great nutrition like vitamin A (beta-carotene), potassium, and vitamin C. It’s always great to get some extra veggies in our diets.
-The flavour from the pumpkin complements the Thai ingredients really well.
+The flavor from the pumpkin complements the Thai ingredients really well.

 The second reason I’m using pumpkin is that I find it helps me get a creamy hummus consistency with a not-so-great blender or food processor.
 Since the pumpkin is already pureed (in the can), it helps get the Thai pumpkin hummus blending up well without having to water it down as much.